-The Cisco ISR-4400 provides extensive auditing capabilities.
+The Cisco Aggregation Services Router (ASR) 1000 Series provide extensive auditing capabilities.
 The TOE can audit events related to cryptographic functionality, identification and authentication, and administrative actions.
-The Cisco ISR-4400 generates an audit record for each auditable event.
+The Cisco Aggregation Services Router (ASR) 1000 Series generates an audit record for each auditable event.
 Each security relevant audit event has the date, timestamp, event description, and subject identity.
-The administrator configures auditable events, performs back-up operations, and manages audit data storage.
-The TOE provides the audit trail protection by providing remote backup to a syslog server over an encrypted channel.
+The administrator configures auditable events, performs back-up operations and manages audit data storage.
+The TOE provides the administrator with a circular audit trail or a configurable audit trail threshold to track the storage capacity of the audit trail.
+Audit logs are backed up over an encrypted channel to an external audit server.